Table of Contents[Hide][Show]

 I’ve said it over and over again—I am a huge fan of high-quality teas like matcha.
+I travel everywhere with these tea packets so I’m never without my beloved green tea.
 But I’m often asked a couple of questions, like:

 - What does matcha or any other kind of tea have to do with dental health?